Peeter One

-Peeter One (පීටර් වන්) is a 2013 Sri Lankan Sinhala comedy, family film directed by Bandu Samarasinghe and produced by Sisira Senaratne for Swarna Films.
+Peeter One (පීටර් වන්) is a 2013 Sri Lankan Sinhala comedy, family film directed by Bandu Samarasinghe and produced by Akmal Wikramanayaka and Excecutive Producer Sisira S Senarathne for Swarna Films.
 It stars Bandu Samarasinghe in lead role along with Veena Jayakody, Rodney Warnakula and Nilanthi Dias.
 Music for the film is done by Jayantha Rathnayake.
 The film became one of Sri Lanka's blockbuster movies with reaching more than 150 days in cinema theatres.
 It is the 1188th Sri Lankan film in the Sinhala cinema.
 This is the fourth film direction by Bandu Samarasinghe.
 His son Kanchana Samarasinghe and second daughter Rasoga Samarasinghe also introduced to the first time in cinema.